huggingface/blog/inferentia-llama2.md

 We test the encoding time for increasing context sizes, 256 input tokens corresponding roughly to a typical Q/A usage, while 768 is more typical of a Retrieval Augmented Generation (RAG) use-case.

+The "budget" model is deployed on an `inf2.xlarge` instance while other models are deployed on an `inf2.48xlarge` instance.

 |   input tokens  |   Llama2 7B latency  |   Llama2 7B throughput  |   Llama2 13B latency  |   Llama2 13B throughput  |   Llama2 7B budget  |
 |-----------------|----------------------|-------------------------|-----------------------|--------------------------|---------------------|
 |   256           |   0,5                |   0,9                   |   0,6                 |   1,8                    |   0,3               |